 "My struggle is getting new customers."

-The question suggests there is one single tactic to bringing leads into your business.
-It also suggests that there is zero target marketing going on in the personal chef's mind since they seem to want just any client to cook for.
+The question suggests suggests that there is zero target marketing going on in the personal chef's mind since they seem to want just any client to cook for.

-Who is NOT your target market?
+Who is NOT the target market?
 The opposite - people who don't value your worth, ask for discounts, or balk at your pricing model.